 CL asked EH and SF to work on the economic benefits.
 They agreed

-CL said they want to meet with Kim and PD but until permission is granted there is no point in trying to raise funds and Active Travel is the source.
+CL said they want to meet with Kim and PD but until permission is granted there is no point in trying to raise funds and Active Travel should be the best source.

-CL said we have never had a failure in creating a new path.
+CL said Greenways have never had a failure in obtaining planning permission.

 SF suggested a meeting with parish councillors and Kim along with the SG to start to work on the Terms of Reference.

-CL suggests PD speaks to JG about what needs to happen next
+CL suggests PD first speaks to JG about what needs to happen next and then they want to meet with Kim and PDto be sure everyone is clear about processes, and that they meet the Parich Council’s needs

 JG tried to join meeting but it was near the end and the connection was poor